 2. Understand your own emotions to leave a toxic relationship with dignity

-If you are in a toxic relationship, there is a good chance you have neatly packed and locked your feelings away in a closet.
+If you are in a toxic relationship, there is a good chance you have neatly packed up and locked your feelings away in a closet.
 The reason you’re putting yourself through something so gut-wrenching is that you may be ignorant of your own feelings and needs.
+You deny your feelings of fear, anxiety, sorrow, and anger, so that you don’t have to think about your need for happiness, love, respect, and fairness in the relationship.

 The reason we end up being ignorant of our own feelings is to protect ourselves from accepting the harsh realities.
 Blissful ignorance is a lot easier than having difficult conversations with yourself, and that’s often why so many people can’t figure out how to walk away from a relationship with dignity.